-The 11 nights 12 days trip to Nepal with the major places of interest in Kathmandu Valley, the Swyambhunath Stupa, Patan Durbar Square is filled with lots of excitement and knowledge about Nepal’s rich culture and history.
-The scenic drive from Kathmandu to Chitwan National park offers excellent views.
-Home to the rarest animal, the national park is a perfect place for a wildlife encounter.
+This tour highlights the Kathmandu Valley, the Swyambhunath Stupa, and Patan Durbar Square.
+These places are filled with lots of excitement and knowledge about Nepal’s rich culture and history.
+The scenic drive from Kathmandu to Chitwan National park has breathtaking views.
+This national park is home to the rarest animal, therefore the national park is a perfect place for a wildlife encounter.

 Welcome to Kathmandu and Nepal, the magical land of the Himalayas!
 After a long trip, we’ll be sure to make your arrival as easy as possible.
 You’ll be greeted right outside Tribhuvan airport and whisked away to your hotel in the heart of the city.
 Relax and enjoy your first night in Kathmandu surrounded by good restaurants and a comfortable bed.
 That evening meet and speak with your travel expert about the details of your upcoming adventure.